 Building on lessons learnt from earlier efforts to clean the Ganga, these investments have been designed to ensure their long-term sustainability.
 The new wastewater investments will be developed in the PPP mode but innovative 10-year Design–Build–Operate (DBO) contracts will ensure that the private operator maintains the infrastructure for 10 years.
 This period will be utilized for strengthening the technical and financial capacity of the ULB service providers to manage the long-term operation of these assets.
 In a bid to ensure that the new assets do not remain unutilized, all houses/properties will be connected to the sewerage networks; these networks will, in turn, be connected to new or existing treatment systems.

-Uttar Pradesh: Project activities are focused on the cities of Kanpur and Allahabad and several smaller towns such as Bithoor, Narora and Anupshahar that lie along the river’s most critically polluted stretch; these investments are likely to reduce the river’s pollution load considerably.
-In Allahabad, the project will help build two sewage treatment plants as well as sewerage networks in four city districts, covering a population of nearly 1.3 million people.
+Uttar Pradesh: Investments worth more than $250 million are focusing on reducing the pollution load in the river in key cities and towns that lie along the river’s most critically polluted stretch.
+In Allahabad alone, the project will help build two sewage treatment plants as well as 800 km of sewerage networks in four city districts, covering almost 80 percent of the city’s population of nearly 1.3 million people.

 Bihar: Patna just has about 20 km of sewers for some 3 million people.
-Project investments worth $200 million will help cover the city fully with wastewater treatment and sewerage systems.
-In addition, an ongoing $40 million investment in river-front development will not only build a new a 6-km promenade along the river but also help upgrade public infrastructure such as toilets, bathing areas and other public amenities at 21 ghats.
+Project investments worth more than $230 million will help cover the city fully with wastewater treatment and sewerage systems.
+In addition, an ongoing $43 million investment in river-front development will not only build a new a 6-km promenade along the river but also help upgrade public infrastructure such as toilets, bathing areas and other public amenities at 21 ghats.

-West Bengal: Investments are being prepared to manage wastewater in the towns of Halishaher, Budge Budge and Barrackpore that fall within the Greater Kolkata Metropolitan Area.
-In Kolkata city, the project will finance the clean-up and rehabilitation of Tolly’s Nullah, a severely polluted urban canal that runs through the core of south Kolkata.
+West Bengal: Investments worth 46 USD million are underway in Halisahar and investments are being prepared to manage wastewater in the towns of Budge Budge and Barrackpore that fall within the Greater Kolkata Metropolitan Area.
+In Kolkata city, the project is financing preparatory studies for the clean-up and rehabilitation of Tolly’s Nullah, a severely polluted urban canal that runs through the core of south Kolkata.
 It will also help city authorities plan and develop an integrated river-front development for Kolkata and Howrah.

-Water Quality Monitoring: Over 100 state-of-the-art, real-time water quality monitoring stations will be installed along the river to provide reliable water quality data.
+Water Quality Monitoring: Some 30 state-of-the-art, real-time water quality monitoring stations will be installed along the river in the first phase of a larger effort to acquire reliable water quality data.
 These will be managed by the Central Pollution Control Board and will strengthen the regulation and oversight of the river’s pollution load by helping planners better understand the point-source versus non-point source origins of pollution, as well as to assess the impact of treatment on the water’s quality.

 Ganga Knowledge Center: An internationally-recognized research institute concerning all aspects of the river, known as the Ganga Knowledge Center, has been established; the institute is in the early stages of operationalization.
 The institute’s mandate includes conducting modelling and targeted research to facilitate basin-scale decision-making, mapping the entire basin through a GIS-based mapping system, as well as disseminating knowledge, including through a high-quality web portal.